theFactore/TFE.Umbraco.AccessRestriction/README.md

     "localHost": "127.0.0.1"
   }
 ```
+### Umbraco Cloud Installation
+>When installing on Umbraco Cloud make sure to add your Umbraco Cloud IP Addresses

 ## Features

 - Global dashboard for listing all whitelisted IP addresses.
 - Package only handles IP addresses added manually by a user with admin rights.
-- logBlockedIP enables you to see all blocked IP addresses in the Umbraco log
+- logBlockedIP enables you to see all blocked IP addresses in the Umbraco log.

 ## Contribution guidelines